 .btn-sm (small button)

 This is good if you want your element to be like that in any viewport or location.
-But when you want want a certain element to behave different based on a location in the DOM structure or viewport you need to add css rules to a class that do not always make sense.
+But when you want a certain element to behave differently based on a location in the DOM structure or viewport you need to add CSS rules to a class that do not always make sense.